 Groundwater can be thousands of years old, although typically it is extracted within years or decades after it originally moves underground through small openings within porous material, called aquifers.

-Although the exact number of water wells in California is unknown, Department of Water Resources figures and other calculations show that there are between 700,000 and more than 1 million wells.
+Although the exact number of water wells in California is unknown, estimates are that the number lies between 700,000 and more than 1 million.

 The Groundwater Resource

 No one knows exactly how much water can be stored within California’s 515 alluvial groundwater basins and subbasins.
 DWR estimates their total storage capacity at somewhere between 850 million acre-feet and 1.4 billion acre-feet, more than 10 times that of all the state’s surface reservoirs.
 To put that in perspective, one acre-foot is enough to serve an average family for two years.
 However, how much of that groundwater is usable and economically available is unknown.